 Your employer’s workers’ compensation insurance should cover the entirety of your medical expenses, and partial lost wages, if applicable.

 If you believe your initial workers’ compensation settlement offer is too low or does not compensate your injury and losses, do not accept it.
-Immediately contact our workers’ compensation attorneys in Macon to find out the accurate amount of compensation you may be owed.
+Immediately contact our Macon workers’ compensation attorneys to find out the accurate amount of compensation you may be owed.

 Your Injuries Prevent You from Working